chinmaynema/chinmaynema.github.io/Destinations.md

 >“Life is a Journey, not a Destination”

-Sharing the list of destinations covered in the blog, for easy access:
+Sharing the list of points covered on this journey, for easy access:

 - <a href="https://onetriptoanother.com/Kasol-Chalal-Tosh">Kasol, Chalal & Tosh</a>
 - <a href="https://onetriptoanother.com/Kutla">Kutla</a>